cynthia-a-clifford/cynthia-a-clifford.Github.io/bankdraft.md

 5. What were the most expensive projects in Nigeria and Ghana with the highest Original Principle Amount?
 6. Further examine the data to provide any additional insights.

+# The Analysis
+The data set was too large for me to download and open in Excel or Sheets, so I selected all the data in order to get a holistic sense of all the data.
+I used the SELECT query:

 > “Education is the key to unlocking the world, a passport to freedom.” ― Oprah Winfrey